seyahdoo/portfolio/content/blog/qmk-on-keychron-k3v2.md

 keywords = ["Keychron", "k3v2", "k3", "rgb", "qmk", "sonixqmk"]
 +++

+### Disclaimer:
+- Bluetooth connectivity will not work after this modification
+- After I did this modification my keyboard is sometimes not working after plugging in.
+I have to plug in several times to make it work sometimes.

+### How to do it:

 - Using this guide; https://sonixqmk.github.io//SonixDocs/install/
   - Setup QMK environment with Sonix QMK repo